KrisJanssen/sterkFWO/about.md

 published: true
 ---

-Deze website is een initiatief van de Onderzoekers voor een sterk FWO.
+Deze website is een initiatief van de Onderzoekers voor een sterker FWO.

-This website is an initiative of the Researchers for a strong FWO.
+This website is an initiative of the Researchers for a stronger FWO.

 {% include footer.html %}